IoannisKri/sandbox_terraform/README.md

 # Prerequisites

-putty / puttygen
+- putty / puttygen
-python boto3 package
+- python boto3 package
-Visual Studio Code (or other editor)
+- Visual Studio Code (or other editor)

+# Description

+- This repository uses Terraform to deploy some infrastructure in AWS.
+The idea behind this, is to quickly deploy working examples in timeboxed sandbox accounts without having to repeat manual steps every time.
+The sample templates included, cover a small range of AWS tools as well as some useful Terraform examples that can be useful in real world scenarios.

+- Terraform is an open-source infrastructure as code software tool created by HashiCorp.
+Users define and provide data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language, or optionally JSON

+Read More about Terraform [here](https://www.terraform.io/).

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install boto3.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install boto3 to your local machine.

 ```bash
 pip install boto3